Logan-Kentner/Portfolio/README.md

 # Interesting-Things
 Interesting things
-Going to look at some interesting datasets and try to draw some interesting conclusions from them by making some nice graphs.
+I am going to look at some interesting datasets and draw some interesting conclusions from them by making nice graphs.
+Using a dataset of Traffic Violations from Montgomery County in Maryland, we can see what car makes and models are getting into the most trouble and what kind they get into.